High court upholds murder conviction of Rome man in 2017 shooting

 According to information presented in court:

-At trial, Driver's attorney said there wasn't a question that he'd shot Diamond -- but claimed the shooting was in self-defense.
+At trial, Driver’s attorney said there wasn’t a question that he’d shot Diamond — but he claimed the shooting was in self-defense.
 Diamond had demanded a small amount of money he claimed Driver owed him and then physically attacked him.
-Diamond -- a much larger man -- then kicked Driver out of his home.
+Diamond — a much larger man — then kicked Driver out of his home.

 After the shooting, his attorney told jurors a neighbor described Driver as “terrified,” “crying” and “trying to figure out what to do” as he ran from the home.
 Three days later, Driver called 911 to turn himself in to Rome police, identifying himself as the man who shot Diamond.